Richard Tottel: Death and legacy

 Tottel's death came as no surprise.
 He died in early July 1593 after suffering little less than a decade of infirmity brought on by old age.
-As the sole owner of the printing patent for law books in the Kingdom of Queen Elizabeth a huge legal battle ensued following his death.
+As the sole owner of the printing patent for law books in the kingdom of Elizabeth I a huge legal battle ensued following his death.
 Eventually the patent was dissolved, and the rights to printing such volumes were free to any publisher.

 Though Tottel printed several volumes unrelated to law, the bulk of his publications were legal pieces.
 In light of this, it is ironic that he is best known for the compilation he edited and printed known as Tottel's Miscellany or Songes and Sonnets.
 Tottel's treatment of this piece is both careful and bold.
 His accuracy and ability are seen to be of scientific quality in an age where neither was of great importance.
 Now, hundreds of years on and eight editions later, he is still praised for his work on this and many other works of English literature.